ALHO

 Five languages, one editorial workflow

 Multilingualism is deeply embedded in the system.
 Content can be maintained in five languages, with clearly structured language variants and clear responsibilities.
 Editors work in a consistent interface, regardless of which brand or language they are currently creating content for.
 This allows the ALHO Group to roll out internationally without each new country requiring its own web project.
-Internationalisation is therefore not an afterthought, but part of the concept from the outset.
+Internationalization is therefore not an afterthought, but part of the concept from the outset.

 Career portal with external connections